turingschool/mod-0-curriculum/homework/index.md

 title: Homework
 ---

-### Creating your hw board
+### Creating your HW Board

-All of the mod 0 work is organized on a [mod 0 trello board](https://trello.com/b/fMthLx4x/mod-0)
+All of the mod 0 work is organized on a [Mod 0 Trello board](https://trello.com/b/2SkOztic/mod-0)

 This board allows for a methodology called kanban (I would google the term if you're unfamiliar) to organize and update you tasks